 Home Office Equipment Tax Deductions

 How do home office equipment tax deductions work?
 Well, the ATO has thankfully set aside home office guides for those who are incurring working from home expenses.
-Generally speaking, lodging tax deduction home office furniture claims are based on your work-related percentage use and will result in a deduction for:
+Generally speaking, home office furniture claims are based on your work-related percentage use and will result in a deduction of:

-- The full cost of the items, if it’s less than $300 or
+- The full cost of the items, if they are less than $300 or

 - The decline in value or depreciation for items over $300

 Suppose you’ve recently set up your home office with office furniture items like a new desk, ergonomic chair, shelving and organisational accessories.
-In that case, you can claim a deduction for the decline in value of that furniture to the extent that it related to your work activity.
-The “effective life” of the asset or furniture piece will allow you to claim a deduction for each work-related item.
+In that case, you may be eligible to claim a deduction for the decline in value of that furniture to the extent that it relates to your work activity.
+The “effective life” of the asset or furniture piece will allow you to claim a proportional deduction for each work-related item over its useful life.

 Capital items, such as office furniture pieces that are costing less than $300, can be written off in full immediately (limited to your work-related use percentage) and do not need to be depreciated.

 Claiming Office Furniture on Taxes

-If you’re still wondering “Can I claim office furniture on my taxes?
-The answer is yes.
-Regardless of whether you’re working from home or you’re a small business owner with a commercial space, office furniture is a fundamental element for how your business will operate and generate income.
-Therefore, it is very likely that all office furniture items that you purchase for commercial and business use will be tax deductible.
+Regardless of whether you’re working from home or you’re a small business owner with a commercial space, office furniture is a fundamental element for how you or your business will generate income.
+Therefore, it is very likely that all office furniture items that you purchase for commercial, business and work-related use will be tax deductible to some extent.

-If you want to claim office furniture on taxes, you need to keep strict and accurate records of your office furniture expenses and business or work use, whether it be for your home office or your commercial space.
+If you want to claim office furniture on your tax return, you need to keep strict and accurate records of your office furniture expenses and business or work use, whether it be for your home office or your commercial space.
 The ATO is very diligent when it comes to tax deductions – it’s very common for people to have insufficient documentation to support office furniture tax deduction claims.
-Be sure to keep accurate records of all of your office expenses to ensure that you are able to lodge a clear, concise and correct claim on your office equipment tax deduction.
+Be sure to keep accurate records of all of your office expenses to ensure that you are able to lodge a clear, concise and correct claim for your office equipment.

 Epic Office Furniture

 Looking to set up your new office space or finally invest in some quality home office furniture?
 You’ve come to the right place.
-Epic Office Furniture is the leading online retailers for the best office furniture and equipment in Australia, with fast shipping to most of the country!
+Epic Office Furniture is the leading online retailer for the best commercial quality office furniture and equipment in Australia, with fast shipping to most of the country!

-From our office chairs to our organisational desks and full office fit-outs, we’ve got every piece of equipment you could possibly need to furnish your working environment.
+From our office chairs to our organisational desks and full office fit-outs, we’ve got every piece of equipment you could possibly need to furnish your workspace.
 What’s more, you’ll be able to work in comfort and style, rest assured that the office furniture pieces are eligible for tax deductions!
 If you have any questions about our furniture, do not hesitate to get in touch with one of our friendly team members today.
 And if you need help with your taxes, we suggest you contact the ATO and/or an accountant!